lcellentani/Pong/README.md

 # Pong
-Unity version of a Pong clone assembled to teach studends the basis of work in Unity.
+Unity version of a Pong clone assembled to teach students the basis of working in Unity.